-A: No. We require one point of contact for each chapter who serves as the face of that location but we ask that you nominate a co-host to support you behind the scenes.
+A: Yes.
+We require ONE point of contact for each chapter who serves as the face of that location but we ask that you nominate a co-host to support you behind the scenes.
 This way if illness, travel, or any number of life’s surprises prevents you from hosting one month, you have a solid back up.
 You’re free to organize your team as you see fit, but only one person can be the official host.

 Q: Can my company or group apply to be a host?

 A: No. CreativeMornings chapters are licensed to individuals.
 In many instances, a host’s company supports their employee (e.g.committing to longterm sponsorship/resources).
 But at the end of the day our official relationship is with the individual, and if that person leaves his/her current company, the chapter would remain with that person.

 Q: How often are events?

 A: Each chapter is expected to host a CreativeMorning once a month, every month.
 Events are generally held on Friday mornings.

 Q: Are CreativeMornings always free?

 Q: How do the themes work?

 A: CreativeMornings has monthly global themes.
 The themes serve as a common thread to connect all of our cities.
 Each theme is selected by a chapter in order of when they launched.
 All chapters participate by selecting a speaker that broadly relates to the topic of the month.
 Hosts know about themes at least six months in advance and participation is required.